nautobot/nautobot/nautobot/docs/development/apps/api/ui-extensions/object-detail-views.md

 ## Extending Object Detail Views

 Apps can inject custom content into certain areas of the detail views of applicable models.
 This is accomplished by subclassing `TemplateExtension`, designating a particular Nautobot model, and defining the desired methods to render custom content.
-Four methods are available:
+Five methods are available:

 * `left_page()` - Inject content on the left side of the page
 * `right_page()` - Inject content on the right side of the page